waterwheels/pinterest-board-image-downloader/README.md

     //div[contains(@id, 'boardfeed')]                   <-- finds the board main div (not the "more like this" block) /descendant::div[@class='PinCard__imageWrapper']    <-- finds part of a pin deep enough in to avoid grabbing user avatars /descendant::img"                                   <-- finds the actual img object

+### Plans:
+Add loop structure so you can give it a list of Pinterest board URLs and it will do them 1-by-1 (into folders named after the board?)

+Get pin alt-text, and include in file name or metadata.
+Could do this if there's a way to make a hashable object (for the set) out of pin thumB URL and other data